-While public intoxication laws differ state-to-state, Western society has treated public intoxication as a crime for centuries.
+While laws surrounding public intoxication differ from state to state, Western society has suppressed it for centuries.

-Most jurisdictions treat public drunkenness as a misdemeanor.
-In other jurisdictions, an ordinance violation proved by a significant amount of evidence and tried before the municipal courts.
+Most states treat public drunkenness as a misdemeanor (except for Texas, where it's potentially a crime).
+In other jurisdictions, it's an ordinance violation when proven by a significant amount of evidence and tried before the municipal courts.

-However, in some states, public intoxication laws do not require you actually to be drunk, but appear high on drugs or appear drunk.
+However, in some states, public intoxication laws don't require you actually to be intoxicated, but only appear intoxicated.

 In the case of a fine, incarceration is still most often the result since a typical public drunkenness offender must "work off" the fine.
-Public intoxication is a misdemeanor and will stay on the individual's public record.
+Public intoxication is a misdemeanor and will stay on a person's public record.

-Many states see a charge of public intoxication as a minor issue.
-When brought to a conviction, this crime can come back to haunt an individual, tarnish their record, and disrupt their life with jail time or even prison if the right charges included in the case against the individual.
+Many see a charge of public intoxication as a minor issue.
+But when brought to a conviction, it can come back to haunt someone, tarnish their record, and disrupt their life.
+Jail time or even prison is possible in some circumstances.

 Seeking a skilled and knowledgeable defense attorney can change this outcome and ensure a cleared charge.

-An individual can call and set up a consultation with a Criminal Defense lawyer.
-An easy Google search will produce local firms as well as national firms that specialize in public intoxication and public drunkenness cases.
+A person accused of public intoxication can call and set up a consultation with an attorney.
+An easy Google search will produce local firms as well as national firms that specialize in the issue.

-A skilled defense attorney can help build the perfect case for an individual's defense saving their reputation and the individual from possible jail time.
+A skilled defense attorney can help build the perfect case for a person's defense, saving their reputation and preventing jail.